alexsthub/ChatApp/README.md

 # INFO 441 Challenges

-This repo was automatically created for you by GitHub Classroom. **DO NOT FORK THIS REPO INTO YOUR OWN ACCOUNT!** Instead, clone this repo to your development machine by using `git clone <git url> command`.
+This repo was automatically created for you by GitHub Classroom. **DO NOT FORK THIS REPO INTO YOUR OWN ACCOUNT!** Instead, clone this repo to your development machine by using `git clone <git url>` command.

 ## Is this repo private?
 Can other students see my code?